florisdenhengst/website/content/posts/rl-for-dialogue-management.md

 (POMDP) and adds the notion of observations to the MDP.
 Stay tuned for more on POMDPs and RL algorithms!

+*Update*: see [this post](/posts/personalized-dm) if you're interested in the usage of RL for *personalization* of the dialogue control

 [^1]: Check out the outcomes of the Dialog State Tracking Challenges: DSTC [2 \& 3](http://camdial.org/~mh521/dstc/), [4](http://www.colips.org/workshop/dstc4/),  [5](http://workshop.colips.org/dstc5/), [6](http://workshop.colips.org/dstc6/),  [7](http://workshop.colips.org/dstc7/)